 The Best Drain and Sewer Line Inspection Technique

 The best technique used today is drain camera inspection to inspect drain and sewer lines around your property.
 Using this method a video camera equipment is inserted into the sewer line to check for any cracks and leaks throughout your drain pipes.

 The plumber is able to view the pipe from the inside, and this includes the entire length of the line.
 What most people don’t realise is that many parts of a sewer line are hidden underground, in a concrete foundation or in a wall, so being able to see inside the pipe can come in handy.

 If any problems are identified, the affected sections of the line can be pinpointed and marked for repairs.

 When To Perform Drain and Sewer Line Inspection?

-It’s highly recommended that you call a professional plumber to perform a drain and sewer line inspection at least once every year.
+It’s highly recommended that you call a professional leaking specialist to perform a drain and sewer line inspection at least once every year.

 This is important as it will help you to keep the drains on your property maintained in a healthy condition.
 A sewer line inspection will also help you to identify any signs of aging or wear and tear in your wastewater expulsion system.
 This is vital especially for old buildings that have outdated drain and sewer lines.

 You can also schedule a drain or sewer line inspection if you notice a problem in your plumbing system for example low or high pressure in your water flow.
 Another instance is that your sinks or toilets may be working sluggishly to expel wastewater.